Sunday, January 12, 2020

 Because this is one of Stivers's most handsome portraits on a paperback cover I was motivated to include a picture of the book's author too, the lovely Margaret "Garet" Rogers Miller (1920-1996).
 She was a lawyer and a long-time Hollywood resident who wrote seven moderately successful novels between 1954 and 1965.
 I also read somewhere that she was the first woman ever to run for mayor in the state of California (Los Angeles, 1960), but I've not been able to verify that important, if true, claim.
 Her medical novel The Jumping Off Place was published in paperback by Dell in March, 1968.

-This is not the only cover art by Stivers showing an airplane in motion but it is my favorite in the fleet.
+This is just one of several covers that Stivers produced showing an airplane in motion, but the handheld pistol makes this one even more interesting.
 Lionel White (1905-1985), who also wrote as L. W. Blanco, specialized in crime fiction, with a bent towards caper plots.
 His early novels were published as paperback originals by Fawcett Gold Medal but eventually he received hardcover treatment by publisher E. P. Dutton.
 White wrote 38 novels, his first in 1952 and his last in 1978, and quite a few of his books were made into feature films.
-Hijack was published in paperback by Macfadden Books in 1969.
+Hijack was published in paperback by Macfadden in 1969.

 Murphy's War was published in paperback by Dell in 1970.
 The novel follows the travails of a lone-survivor of a torpedoed Royal Navy ship who is hellbent on exacting revenge on the German U-boat that was responsible for his crew's demise.
 The setting is the equatorial coast of Africa at the close of World War II, and as the cover blurb suggests a motion-picture was indeed made of Max Catto's novel.
 It was released in 1971 and it starred Peter O'Toole and Siân Phillips, among others.
 I believe Stivers had access to early publicity photos because his couple share more than just a coincidental resemblance to the actors.